 Encouraging customers to pay invoices faster, or even on time, can be a nightmare for many small business owners.
 Customer collections are a necessary part of owning a company.
-If your customers don’t pay, you’ll be out of business, But, figuring how to get invoices paid faster is a huge challenge.
+If your customers don’t pay, you’ll be out of business.
+But, figuring out how to get invoices paid faster is a huge challenge.
 Worrying about bills and payments from clients takes away the time you should be using to focus on your business rather than bills.
-Often times, reminding customers to pay their invoices can be awkward and uncomfortable, but you need the money to grow your business.
+Oftentimes, reminding customers to pay their invoices can be awkward and uncomfortable, but you need the money to grow your business.
 Sure, factoring invoices is one way to get the money faster, but it’s not the only way.
 Here are some tips for faster customer collections!

 Want Your Customers to Pay Bills Faster?
 Here’s How to Be Better at Customer Collections: